HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Menu
     * Heal characters
   * Guard Fight - 2/2/3 your way to victory.
+  * Head to the stables
+    * Southeast on the first screen
+    * Northeast on the second screen
-  * Head to the stables, choose the option to feed 10, then get the Manor Key.
+  * Choose the option to feed 10, then get the Manor Key.
+  * Head back to the Manor Entrance
-  * Turn the statue 0/0 as you can't get this right first try.
+  * In the Manor, Turn the statue 0/0 as you can't get this right first try.
   * Cell Guards
     * Serge - 2/2/3
     * Kid - 2/2/2/Magma Bomb